noah427/discord-bot-view/readme.md

-create a .env file containing TOKEN= your token
+# an electron application to send and read messages as a bot account

+## install instructions

-npm install
+npm install or double click install.bat

-npm start then point your browser to localhost:3000
+npm start or double click run.bat